-On December 23, 2015, the Company closed another non-brokered private placement flow-through offering (the "Offering") raising gross proceeds of approximately \$1.8 million, representing the issuance of 7,358,972 common shares priced at \$0.17 per share and 3,336,000 common shares priced at \$0.18 per share.
-Finders' fees and other issuance costs totaling \$135,192 were paid in conjunction with the Offering.
-The flow-through shares were subject to a four-month hold period.
+On November 17, 2016, the Company closed a non-brokered private placement flow-through offering (the "Offering") raising gross proceeds of \$4.7 million, representing the issuance of 5,390,856 common shares priced at \$0.875 per share of which \$3.0M was recorded in equity and \$1.5M was recorded as deferred premium.
+Finders' fees and other issuance cost of \$206,777 were paid in conjunction with the Offering.
+The flow-through shares are subject to a four-month hold period.

-11. SHARE - BASED PAYMENTS - EMPLOYEE SHARE OPTION PLAN
+11. SHARE - BASED PAYMENTS - EMPLOYEE SHARE OPTION PLAN AND WARRANTS